-- ✓ Identify the number of Working Conditions Goals that will be required. - ✓ Describe the process used to establish the Working Conditions Goal rubric. - ✓ Describe how a mid-point review will be conducted. - ✓ Identify any additional surveys or evidence that will be used to inform the Working Conditions Goal(s). - ✓ Describe how the evidences of the Working Conditions Goal will be documented. - A minimum of one Working Conditions Goal will be developed in collaboration with the supervisor of the principal using sources of evidence, including the TELL Survey results, and documented on the district-approved form. - The Working Conditions Goal template will be used to guide mid-point review.
+- A minimum of one Working Conditions Goal will be developed in collaboration with the supervisor of the principal using sources of evidence, including the TELL Survey results, and documented on the district-approved form. - Progress toward meeting the Working Conditions Goal will be discussed during mid-point review.